StephanErb/engineering-notes/content/AlgorithmEngineering.md

     - _Range Minimum Queries_ as implemented by [Fischer and Heun][Range Minimum Queries] use a data structure that normally requires $n \log n$ words but only insert a subset of elements so that they can reduce the space requirements to $\mathcal{O}(n)$.
     - _Succinct Data Structures_ can profit from indirection layers as they reduce the number of elements that have to be distinguished from the whole universe down to all elements within a bucket.
 Thus, to distinguish these elements fewer bits are required.

-* __Decomposition:__ Instead of dealing with elements of objects as a whole, split them into logical subparts.
-Exploit this inner structure to achieve higher efficiency and eventually solve the problem within a richer model of computation (e.g., compare bits instead of whole integers).
+* __Universe Representation:__ Represent a dense set over a finite domain by noting its existance in the universe as an alternative to representing/storing individual elements.
+The representation then often comes with optimization to reduce space requirements.
 Examples:

-    - _X-Fast Tries_ split integer keys into their common prefixes and use a binary search to find the longest common prefix.
+    - bitmaps
-    - _van Emde Boas Trees_ recursively split keys into a top and bottom half in order to efficiently navigate within buckets and summaries over these buckets.
+    - _van Emde Boas Trees_

-    - _[Level Ancestor Queries]_ can be implemented via the idea of recursively splitting a tree into its longests paths (_longest path decomposition_) and precomputing the results within these paths.
+## Common Low-Level Optimizations

+A common rule is that the less instructions are issued, the faster runs an algorithm.
+Sophisticated checks for special cases are therefore not always worth it.
+Also mind that depending on the hardware and the algorithm either branches or memory access can be the limiting factor.

 * __Broadword Computing:__ Fuse data elements into machine words and run operation on then in parallel, instead of sequentially.
 You can get more done within fewer instructions and without having to hit memory.

     - _[Fusion Trees]_ compare several integer keys with a single bitparallel computation.
     - _Packed Sorting_ is a variant of mergesort that packs several short integer keys into a machine word.
 It then uses bitparallel computations to speed up the base case and the merge of sorted words.
 In particular, it relies on a bitparallel version of _Bitonic Sorting_.

-## Common Low-Level Optimizations

-A common rule is that the less instructions are issued, the faster runs an algorithm.
-Sophisticated checks for special cases are therefore not always worth it.
-Also mind that depending on the hardware and the algorithm either branches or memory access can be the limiting factor.

-* __Tail Call Optimization:__  Given an algorithm with two recursive calls (e.g., quicksort), one call can be replaced with a while loop, by making the recursion-end the loop condition.
+* __Tail Call Optimization:__  Given an algorithm with recursive calls (e.g., quicksort), one call can be replaced with a while loop, by making the recursion-end the loop condition.
 To limit the recursion depth, the larger call should be handled in the while loop.

 * __Sentinals:__  Sentinals are algorithm-specific elements added to the managed data in order to simplify and ensure that certain invariants hold.
 They are commonly used to limit comparisions for boundary cases.
 For example:

     - When implementing a linked list, we have to deal with the list beginning and list end as a special case.
 We can remove this special case by making the list circular and beginning/ending in a special sentinal element.
 We can now add an element after the last element or before the first element without any special checks for dangling pointers.
 The sentinal also helps with search: Just store the element you are looking for in the sentinal, you can now search the entire list for without having to check if the list end is reached.
 The list end if found naturally if the element is not in the list.

-* __Hard to Predict Branches:__ It's the number of hard to predict branches that matters.
+* __Branch Predictions:__ It's the number of hard to predict branches that matters.
 Conditional branches within loops may be hard to predict, because the comparision produces valuable information and both branches may be both likely to be taken (e.g., quicksort pivot comparision).
 The branch predictor will fail often enough for the performance to suffer greatly.
 Mind that end-of-loop conditions are easy to predict, as a missprediction only happens when the loop is exited.
 Workarounds for hard to predict branches:

-    - _[Super Scalar Sample Sort]_ mitigates the hard to predict conditional branches of _quicksort_ by using a _two phase computation_ approach where comparisions for neighboring elements are independet from each other.
+    - _[Super Scalar Sample Sort]_ mitigates the hard to predict conditional branches of _quicksort_ by using a _two phase computation_ approach where comparisions for neighboring elements are independet from each other (i.e we limit or defer unneeded data dependencies).
 These comparisons can then be executed (in parallel) as _[predicated instructions](http://en.wikipedia.org/wiki/Branch_predication)_ which do not trigger branch miss predictions and expensive pipeline flushes.
     - _Translate control to data dependencies_ to mitigate the need for branches: `cmp` operations (or the equivilant substractions) return 0 and 1.
 Instead as a branch condition these can be used with index computations of _[implicit data structures](http://en.wikipedia.org/wiki/Implicit_data_structure)_.
 For example, this works in _binary heaps_ embedded into arrays and in the implicit search tree of _[Super Scalar Sample Sort]_.

-* __Data-dependencies:__ Try to limit or defer unneeded data dependencies by following a (two-pass approach)[#recurring-esign-ideas].
-Less data-dependencies make it easier to fully exploit the super scalar instruction units of modern CPUs (e.g., see _[Super Scalar Sample Sort]_).
-Loop unrolling / software pipelining may then be used to expose the concurrent instructions to the CPU so that they can be executed in parallel.

-* __Early Recursion End:__ If the data set is small then algorithms with better asymptotic behaviour but better constant factors can become faster (e.g., quicksort implementations fall back to insertion sort)
+* __Early Recursion End:__ If the data set is small then algorithms with worse asymptotic behaviour but better constant factors can become faster (e.g., quicksort implementations fall back to insertion sort)

 * __Required Register Count:__ The close the number of required registers is to the actual available register count the better.
 Mind that when setting tuning paramets (e.g., the _k_ in _[k-way algorithms](#recurring-design-ideas)_).